-NOTIFICATIONS GO TO STUDENT, TUTOR, HSMs, SMT.
 DETENTIONS TO ALL, INCLUDING PARENTS

 Lunchtime detention served in the Library on a Monday and Thursday from 1.10-1.40.
 No devices allowed.
 As indicated above, when pupils fail to follow the rules in the code of conduct, sanctions must be applied.
 These tables which are published in the School calendar should act as a guide to the system that is in place:

-In addition to serving their Detentions (Stages 3 and 4) pupils who have received such a sanction meet the Senior Deputy Headmaster at 8.20 on the Friday morning prior to their detention.
+In addition to serving their Detentions (Stages 3 and 4) pupils who have received such a sanction meet a Deputy Head on the Friday morning prior to their detention.